How to protect your cosmetics brand from dupes

 2. Prioritise trade mark registration

-If your brand name, logo, or product name isn’t registered as a trade mark, it’s vulnerable.
+If your brand name, logo, or product name is not registered as a trade mark, it is vulnerable.

 3. Protect distinctive packaging and product features

-Trade mark protection isn’t just for names and logos.
-If an element of your packaging—like a unique shape, color combination, or design—is distinctive, you may be able to register it as a trade mark.
+Trade mark protection is not just for names and logos.
+If an element of your packaging, such as a unique shape, colour combination, or design, is distinctive, you may be able to register it as a trade mark.

 4. Build a strong trade mark portfolio